-mtoto child

-mzazi parent

-mvulana boy

-msichana girl

-bata duck

-ng'ombe cow

-paka cat

-samaki fish

-kondoo sheep
+mtoto child parent mzazi mvulana boy msichana girl bata duck ng'ombe cow paka cat samaki fish kondoo sheep

 The subject marker for singular nouns in the M-WA noun class is \mathbf{a} -, and it applies to all tenses of the verb.
 For example, Juma \mathbf{a} na watoto wawili.
-The subject marker for plural nouns in the M-WA noun class is \mathbf{w} a-, and it applies to all tenses of the verb.
+The subject marker for plural nouns in the M-WA noun class is \mathbf{w} \mathbf{a} -, and it applies to all tenses of the verb.